 Schools are free to choose the best way of spending the money but must use the funding to improve the quality of the PE and sport activities they offer their pupils.

-We believe that physical education, physical activity and outdoor education both supports and complements our ethos and values.
+At Burdett-Coutts school, we believe that physical education, physical activity and outdoor education both supports and complements our ethos and values.
 Through PE and opportunities within sports, we actively encourage the development of high moral and spiritual values, self-motivation, independence and self-reliance to empower our pupils to make a real difference, not only to their own lives but to the wider community.

 After discussions with the governing body, it was decided that the money would be spent on subsidising the development of a range of after school clubs and activities based around physical activity.
 This helped us to finance: